Falls prevention is a team effort and everyone has a role to play to reduce falls risk.

 - a pharmacist

 Each of them brings a unique mix of expertise and familiarity that can provide important protections against falling.
-Our newest video offers an engaging look at the value of teamwork.
+Check out this video to learn more.

 You know them, you trust them, and they are happy to help.
 Family and friends provide some extra hands or another set of eyes to check and rid your home of falls hazards.
 The next time they come over to visit or help around the house, ask them to take a little extra time helping you find common fall hazards.
 This checklist shows you what to look for.
 Family and friends can also join you during doctor visits and help ask questions and gather information about prevention falls.

 Whether you’re already working with an OT or not, they are a vital part of any falls prevention team.
-They can ensure your assistive devices fit your needs and assess our home to identify modifications that can prevent falls.
+They can ensure your assistive devices fit your needs and assess your home to identify hazards to be eliminated and modifications that can prevent falls.
 During Falls Prevention Awareness Day a few years ago, we toured a real home with Scott Trudeau, PhD, OTR/L from the American Occupational Therapy Association.
-The video we made is a wonderful example of how teamwork can prevent falls.
+The video is a wonderful example of how teamwork can prevent falls.

 Primary care physicians are often best positioned to work with patients on falls prevention and get the process started because they see patients regularly.
-Your PCP knows your medical history, can recommend evidence-based programs designed to reduce fall risk, spot hidden injuries resulting from a fall, and evaluate side-effects of medications that may increase your risk of falling.
+Your PCP knows your medical history and manages chronic illness like diabetes and arthritis that may put you at risk.
+PCPs can recommend evidence-based programs designed to reduce fall risk, spot hidden injuries resulting from a fall, and evaluate side-effects and other problems with medications that may increase your risk of falling.

 Be proactive about addressing falls when you visit your doctor.
 Even if your appointment was made for something else, sharing information is always important.
 Tell your doctor if you’ve fallen recently, feel unsteady on your feet or are worried about falling.
 A good PCP wants to build trust and be accurate so you stay healthy.

 Most older adults take some kind of medication or supplement each day.
-The effects of these things on our risk of falling isn’t usually something we think about when we’re trying to get over a cold or manage disease like high blood pressure or arthritis.
+The effects of medications on our risk of falling isn’t usually something we think about when we’re trying to get over a cold or manage disease like high blood pressure or arthritis.
 That’s why pharmacists are an important part of any falls prevention team.
 When you pick up your medications, use the opportunity to get counseled about any side effects you’re experiencing, and any changes in the medications you’re taking.
-Last year, we filmed our Falls Prevention Awareness Day video in a pharmacy, focusing on the role of medications in falls.
-Take a look here.
+Check out this video which explore the role of medications in falls and the many ways that pharmacists can help.